Food is not just about eating. It’s a social and often playful, sensual activity that might start when we plant a tomato seed together.

 Staff and children who wish to make bread every morning.
-This is baked and eaten with butter or dairy-free spread, often with fruit, during mid morning snack and may be available in the afternoon.
+This is baked and eaten with dairy-free spread, often with fruit, during mid morning snack and may be available in the afternoon.

 Afternoon snacks vary through the week and might include, fruit and dried fruit, vegetable sticks, cheese, home made scones or cake.

 Water is always available and milk is available at snack time.
-Children who go to Forest School may have a small cup of hot chocolate, and children gather for a hot chocolate at the Centre at the end of the day.
+Children who go to Nature Kindergarten may have a small cup of hot chocolate.

 Children may make one chocolate krispie (cornflakes and a small piece of melted chocolate) to take home at the end of the day.

-We ask that parents do not leave snacks in children’s bags that are left at Centre all day (it’s ok to pack a snack if your child is going to Stickland) but look after them until hometime.
+We ask that parents do not bring or leave snacks in children’s bags that are left at Centre.
 It is important that staff are aware of all food in the setting in order to ensure children with allergies are not exposed to danger.

-We understand families need for hometime snacks and invite you to make a donation in exchange for a snack for the journey home (for parents and children!) at reception.
+We understand families need for home time snacks and invite you to make a donation in exchange for a snack

-Well-balanced meals are prepared by Edinburgh Council Monday to Thursday.
-They include a vegetarian option and always cater for dietary needs.
+Well-balanced meals are prepared by Edinburgh Council.
+Our meals are vegetarian and always cater for dietary needs.
 We are working with Council catering providers to ensure meals are developed with young children in mind.